RuABraun/RuABraun.github.io/_posts/2020-10-04-First-post-ark-and-scp-files-kaldi.markdown

 Note the `ark,t` means that the values in the output will be written in textual format, so you can open the file and see what the values for the (example) MFCC coefficients are for each frame.

 Another example of an ark style file, although it doesn't have the ".ark" suffix, is the `text` file you will find in kaldi data folders.
 The first field/column is the utterance ID, the rest of the line is the words belonging to that utterance.
 The words are the data.

+You can use `cat` to concatenate ark files.
+And kaldi binaries accepts commands and wildcards in the arguments, so this is valid: `ark:gunzip -c lat.*.gz|`.

 ---